rabbitmq/rabbitmq-website/docs/upgrade.md

 In addition, this approach has its own unique potential risks:

  * Node identities change during the upgrade process, which can affect [historical monitoring data](./monitoring/)
- * Nodes must transfer their data sets to the newly added members, which can result in a very substantial increase in network traffic
+ * Nodes must transfer their data sets to the newly added members, which can result in a **very substantial increase in network traffic and disk I/O**

-:::warning
+ * Premature removal of nodes (see below) can lead to a quorum loss for a subset of quorum queues and streams

+:::danger
-In order to safely perform a grow-then-shrink upgrade, a few precautions must be taken
+In order to safely perform a grow-then-shrink upgrade, several precautions must be taken
 :::

-In order to safely perform a grow-then-shrink upgrade, a few precautions must be taken:
+In order to safely perform a grow-then-shrink upgrade, several precautions must be taken:

- * After a new node was added and a replica extension process is initiated, the process must be given enough to complete
+ * After a new node is added and a replica extension process is initiated, the process must be given enough time to complete
  * Before a node is removed, a health check must be run to ensure that it is not quorum critical for any queues (or streams): that is, that the removal of the node will not leave any quorum queues or streams without an online majority
  * Nodes must be removed from the cluster explicitly using `rabbitmqctl forget_cluster_node`

+[Streams](./streams/) specifically were not designed for environments where replica (node) identity change is frequent, and all replicas can be transferred away and replaced over duration of a single cluster upgrade.

+### Key Precautions

 To determine if a node is quorum critical, use the following [health check](./monitoring#health-checks):